Skip to main content

 Getting a second opinion

 You may want to get a second opinion to confirm your child's diagnosis and treatment plan.
 If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
 The second doctor will review the genetic test report, pathology report, slides, and scans.
-They may agree with the first doctor, suggest changes to the treatment plan, or provide more information about your child's tumor.
+This doctor may agree with the first doctor, suggest changes to the treatment plan, or provide more information about your child's tumor.

 To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
 You can contact NCI's Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
 For questions you might want to ask at your child's appointments, see Questions to Ask Your Doctor about Cancer.